nickgirga/nextcloud-maps-geofavorites-android/README.md

 [Obtanium](https://github.com/ImranR98/Obtanium) is an app that allows you to install and update apps directly from their source repositories.

 1. Install Obtanium from [F-Droid](https://f-droid.org/packages/dev.imranr.obtainium.fdroid/) or [GitHub](https://github.com/ImranR98/Obtanium/releases)
-2. In Obtanium, add this app using the repository URL: `https://github.com/nickgirga/nextcloud-maps-geofavorites-android`
+2. In Obtanium, add this app using the repository URL: `https://github.com/nickgirga/nextcloud-maps-geofavorites-android` (if using GitHub actions, enable prereleases)
 3. Obtanium will automatically notify you of and install new releases

-Every commit to the main branch of this repository triggers an automatic build, so you'll receive updates frequently.
+Every commit to the main branch of this repository triggers an automatic build, so you'll receive updates frequently if using prereleases.

 ### Option 2: Manual Installation